California is a state that evokes images of creativity, innovation, and natural beauty.

 With options ranging from easy nature walks to strenuous treks, you’ll find endless opportunities to soak up the natural beauty of Big Sur.
 Don’t forget to bring sunscreen, a hat, and plenty of water.

-8. Exploring the beaches of San Diego
+8. Beaches of San Diego

 There’s no shortage of stunning beaches and San Diego boasts some of the very best.